-2. loop cilkified(int \ a, int \ b, int n)
+2. loop_cilkified(double a, double b, int n)

 This function contains two nested loops: the outer loop executes n / coarseness times, and the inner loop executes coarseness times.
-You should parallelize the outer loop with cilk\for, and let each inner loop execution proceed sequentially.
+You should parallelize the outer loop with cilk_for, and let each inner loop execution proceed sequentially.
 Finally, you'll combine the results of the inner loop executions by adding them all together sequentially.

-3. hyperobject\cilkified(int \ a, int \ b, int n)
+3. reducer_cilkified(double a, double b, int n)

-For this function, you'll use a hyperobject.
-Specifically, you'll use a reducer similar to the ones shown in the Cilk programmer's guide, and let the Cilk reducer concept take care of data races and combining the results.
+For this function, you'll use use a reducer similar to the ones shown in the Cilk programmer's guide, and let it take care of data races and combining the results.